FasterSpeeding/Alluka/docs/usage.md

 ```

 To execute a function with purely sync dependency injection [alluka.abc.Client.call_with_di][] can be
-used with similar semantics to `call_with_di_async` for passed through arguments but this comes with the
+used with similar semantics to `call_with_async_di` for passed through arguments but this comes with the
 limitation that only sync functions may be used and any dependency on async callback dependencies
 will lead to [alluka.AsyncOnlyError][] being raised.